 When Bucky is rescued by Steve he can be heard deliriously muttering the same thing under his breath over and over again.
 What is he muttering?
 His name, rank, and serial number, one of the few things captive soldiers are allowed to tell their captors.
-If the room he was in didn't convince you he was being tortured then that should do the trick.
+If the room he was in didn't convince you he was being tortured (or being experimented on in preparation of being transformed into the Winter Soldier) then that should do the trick.

-Tear Jerker by way of Freeze-Frame Bonus and Fridge Horror: Steve's birthday is July 4, 1918.
-His father died in World War I. Given the timing of the US entry into the war (April 1917) and the armistice (November 1918), it's more than likely that Steve's father never met his son, and in fact was probably dead before Steve was even born.
+Tear Jerker by way of Freeze-Frame Bonus and Fridge Horror: Steve's birthday was July 4, 1918.
+He says his father died in a mustard gas attack while serving in the 107th Infantry.
+Steve's father likely was killed in the trenches in World War I. Given the timing of the US entry into the war (April 1917) and the Armistice (November 1918), it's more than likely that Steve's father never met his son, and in fact had already been killed before Steve was even born.

 One so easy to miss that this troper didn't catch it until 3 years after the movie's release.
 When Steve is watching the wartime newsreel, there's a line that says something like "for our troops, the price of freedom is never too high."
 This is said as an unnervingly still soldier is being carried off on a stretcher.
 THEN it cuts to a teary-eyed female patron sitting next to an empty seat, leading one to think someone she loved has possibly met his end in the war already.
 Gives Steve asking the rude loudmouth to show some respect a new weight, doesn't it?